mattdesl/bellwoods/README.md

 > *following birds, chasing wind*
 > *in search of color*

----
+## Copyright

-The following copyright applies to all assets, artwork, creative direction, concept, title, text, code, and software within this repository.
+*© 2018 Matt DesLauriers All Rights Reserved*

-© 2018 Matt DesLauriers All Rights Reserved
+<sup>The above copyright applies to all assets, artwork, creative direction, concept, title, text, code, and software within this repository.</sup>